 Safety tips for Mexico

 Mexico is often related to drug crime and violence.
 And this is certainly something that is going on in Mexico, but plays out a lot in the area around the border with the United States.
-Mexico is big and even though the violence has moved further across the country in recent years, these settlements and violence are not targeted at tourism.
-However, it is always important to get informed and follow official travel advice prior to your trip to Mexico.
+Mexico is big and even though the violence has moved further across the country in recent years, this violence is not targeted at tourism.
+However, it is always important to get informed and follow official travel recommendations prior to your trip to Mexico.

-The state of Chiapas does not have a very good reputation because of its notorious past with rebellions and violence between the local population, guerillas (Zapatistas) and authorities.
-Once in a while, tempers can run high here.
+The state of Chiapas does not have a very good reputation because of its notorious past with rebellions and violence between the local population, Zapatistas and authorities.
+Once in a while, the situation gets challenging again.
 It is therefore important to check the security situation before you travel by car in this state.
-It may be better to take a different route and postpone a visit to the falls.
+Sommetimes it is better to take a different route and postpone a visit to the falls.

 Tips for traveling around Mexico

 The distances in Mexico are long.
-If you have time, it is best to take a road trip through Mexico.
-That way you see a lot of the surroundings and you can make stops along the way.
+If you have time, it is recommened to take a road trip through Mexico.
+Check out my Mexico itinerary 3 weeks, bringing you from Mexico City all the way to Yucatán.
+This way you get to see a lot of the surroundings and stop along the way.
 Public transportation in Mexico is well organized.
 There are good bus connections between all Mexican cities and the buses are very comfortable.
-There is an on-board toilet, seats can be reclined far back (depending on the class you book, they can even be reclined) and movies are often played.
-The ADO bus is best known and runs all over the country.
-And the great thing is that they are very affordable and generally run on time as well.
+There is an on-board toilet, seats can be reclined far back and movies are often played.
+Looking for a way to get around in Mexico by bus, ferry or minivan?
+Check out Bookaway, finding the best connection for you.

 Mexico Itinerary